 1. They require a ton of grooming

 That means you’ll have a whole lot of grooming to do when your dog’s undercoat begins to shed for around two weeks.
-Don’t worry, though, as you can find some top tips on how to reduce German Shepherd shedding to help you with this.
+Don’t worry, though, as you can find some top tips on reducing German Shepherd shedding to help you with this.

 2. They’re extremely loyal and protective

-Therefore, it comes as no surprise that German Shepherds are good family dogs.
+Therefore, it is no surprise that German Shepherds are good family dogs.

 3. They could be aggressive toward other dogs